EleneKikalishvili/renewable-energy-analytics/database/data_dictionary.md

 | generation_gwh        | numeric      | Yes      | Electricity generated, in gigawatt-hours (GWh)     			           	| Nullable                           |
 | installed_capacity_mw | numeric      | Yes      | Installed capacity, in megawatts (MW)               			         	| Nullable                           |

+#### **Geo Type Behavior - `capacity_generation`**

+ **Country** - Contains only individual country-level records; no pre-aggregated regional or global totals are included.

+**Usage Notes:**
+This table represents country-level electricity generation and capacity data for renewable and non-renewable technologies.
+For regional or global analyses, aggregate country data as needed using joins with `dim_geo`.

 <br>